lsst-dm/dmtn-111/index.rst

 For the initial part of Commissioning of the Auxiliary Telescope, from mid-2019 to early-2020, the Auxiliary Telescope Archiver machine, currently in the Tucson lab, will be located at the Summit.
 After that date, it will move to the Base.
-The AT Archiver machine acquires images from LATISS, and a process on that machine arranges for them to be transferred to the Data Backbone, initially at NCSA but later at the Base.
+The ATArchiver machine acquires images from LATISS, and a process on that machine arranges for them to be transferred to the Data Backbone, initially at NCSA but later at the Base.

 For ComCam and LSSTCam, the Archiver machines reside at the Base.